-With these vehicles, it is far more common for calibration to be required.
+With the Hiace, it is more common for a manual calibration to be required.

-In addition, where the fault code most common to stepper motor issues exists (P1251) and cannot be cleared after stepper motor replacement, an update to the main ECU may be required.
+In addition, where the P1251 fault code persists in the Toyota Hiace, and cannot be cleared after stepper motor replacement, an update to the main ECU may be required.

 This can be done by Toyota dealers for around $100.

-Where a fault still exists after the above calibration or upgrades have been performed, the following may need to be checked:
+Where a fault still exists after the above calibrations have been performed, the following may need to be checked:

-MAF sensor functioning (will generally show up as a fault code if problematic), but some say it is worth cleaning it with electrical contact cleaner anyway.
+– MAF sensor functioning (will generally show up as a fault code if problematic), but may be worth cleaning with electrical contact cleaner.

 The correct functioning of the EGR valve – cleaning of which can sometimes help.

-A check done of all fittings, pipes, gaskets, clamps, air cleaner & snorkel (where fitted).
+– A check done of all fittings, pipes(especially for splits in vacuum lines), gaskets, clamps, air cleaner & snorkel (where fitted).

 These are just a few of the main checks that can be done to aid the diagnosis / successful install of turbo / steppers.

-A faulty stepper can eventually create problems inside the turbo and vice versa.
+A faulty Turbocharger Electronic Actuator Stepper Motor can eventually create problems inside the turbo and vice versa.

-If the vehicle is throwing codes associated with turbo or stepper motor issues including going into limp mode, it is best to tackle the issue early.
+If the ECU is ‘throwing’ codes associated with the turbo or stepper motor, and / or going into limp mode, it is best to tackle the issue early.

-By doing so you are helping to keep the issue isolated to either part and in such case, replacement of just one part instead not replacing the entire system.
+By doing so you are helping to keep the issue isolated to either part, so less likely you will need to replace the entire turbocharger system.

 It is a general recommendation that if there is a chance the stepper may be faulty as well as turbocharger, they both be replaced at the same time.

-For a full list of the Stepper Motors and Turbo combinations we supply at the best price PLEASE CLICK HERE.
+For a full list of the Turbocharger Electronic Actuator Stepper Motors and Turbocharger combinations we supply at the best price PLEASE CLICK HERE.